Advice for staying cool in a heatwave

 Protecting your skin

 - Use sunscreen of at least SPF 15.
-Apply it generously and top up at least every two hours and if you've been in water, reapply when you are dry.
-The sunscreen’s star rating shows its ability to protect your skin from damage and premature ageing.
+Apply it generously and top up at least every two hours.
+If you've been in water, reapply when you are dry.

 - Apply sunscreen to any uncovered parts of your body.
 A hat will protect your head, face, ears and eyes.